rozilawati/SYSTEM-ANALYSIS-AND-DESIGN-SECTION-03-/README.md

 ## Course Description
 Welcome to the SAD course!
-The main focus of this course is to provide a practical approach of systems analysis and designing skills for the students using structured methodology.
+The main focus of this course is to provide a practical approach to systems analysis and designing skills for the students using a structured methodology.
 Hence the course enables students to study information system requirements for any system application within an organizational context.
-The contents are sequentially organized directly from planning, analysis, designing and implementation phases.
-From the resulting output of the planning and analysis phase shall enable students to form input, output and interface design.
+The contents are sequentially organized directly from the planning, analysis, designing and implementation phases.
+The resulting output of the planning and analysis phase shall enable students to form input, output and interface design.
 Hence a prototype design can be demonstrated.

 ## Course Details